chanda-singh/optuscounterapi/README.md

 # optuscounterapi

-Application is built on Spring boot, it can run in any system without doing any env setup.
+Application is built on Spring boot on port 9090, it can run in any system without doing any env setup.
 Prerequisite is mentioned below;

 It has two Rest service